puzzlemoondev/immersion_condenser/README.md

 # Immersion Condenser

-Condense video to dialogue audio for passive immersion.
+Simple script that condense video to dialogue audio for passive immersion.
 I made this because I couldn't find a condenser for Unix-like systems.

 ## Requirements